Poomsae Referee Rules in World Taekwondo

 Purpose of Poomsae

 The purpose of poomsae is to help practitioners develop their technique, balance, focus, and mental discipline.
-Practising poomsae helps Taekwondo students to refine their movements, improve their timing and rhythm, and gain a deeper understanding of the principles and philosophies of Taekwondo.
+Practising poomsae helps Taekwondo students refine their movements, improve their timing and rhythm, and gain a deeper understanding of the principles and philosophies of Taekwondo.

 Poomsae Competitions